 The Gristmill River Restaurant and Bar

 The Gristmill is one of the most popular restaurants in New Braunfels.
 Located in Gruene, right on the Guadalupe River, the enormous space includes a tree-covered patio overlooking the water.
-Most of the staff seem to be young college students making a bit of cash during the summer holidays.

 The restaurant is in the ruins of an old cotton gin that was built in 1878.
 The gin was destroyed by a fire in 1922 and only part of the old boiler room remains.

 This is Texas, so on the menu you’ll find American comfort food like chicken fried steak and burgers, as well as a few traditional German dishes.
 Bring your stretchy pants.

 We dropped into The Downtowner for dinner after a day of tubing on the river.
 A friend had described New Braunfels as having an inordinate number of sophisticated restaurants for such a small town, and The Downtowner is one of them.

 Start off with one of the cocktails at the bar, where the bartenders know how to make a good drink.
 Then move on for Southern cuisine in the restaurant.

 Thursday and Friday: 3 p.m. to 10 p.m.

 Saturday and Sunday: 9 a.m. to 3 p.m.